Coutinho-David/WriteUps/GNPCTF25/Real-Christmas/ReadMe.md

 `" }) { success } makeAdminUser( user: { id: 1 } ) { "` and our domain `@cdm.com`

-BUT this raises an issue, as it creates this errored mutation :
+BUT this raises an issue, as it creates this errored mutation:

 ```python
 mutation {